 Day 6 | Phnom Penh – Chi Pat

-Right after breakfast the students visited the offices of the Cambodian Community-Based Ecotourism Network (CCBEN) and the ChildSafe Network.
-Afterwards, the students took a 3-hour drive to a boat landing for a 2-hour boat trip to Chi Pat village.
+Right after breakfast, the students visited the offices of the Cambodian Community-Based Ecotourism Network (CCBEN) and the ChildSafe Network.
+Afterward, the students took a 3-hour drive to a boat landing for a 2-hour boat trip to Chi Pat village.
 The group was hosted at several home stays.

 Day 7 | Chi Pat

 Breakfast was packed in rattan boxes and handed to the children to enjoy during a bird watching trip by boat.
 Lunch was enjoyed at the community restaurant.
 The afternoon included a bicycle tour to visit another village, tree nursery and waterfall, where they had an opportunity to take a swim.

 Day 8 | Chi Pat